-What you must pay when Services that are covered for you you get these services Home health agency care Prior to receiving home health services, a doctor must certify You pay \$0 for Medicarethat you need home health services and will order home health covered home health care services to be provided by a home health agency.
-You must be services, including home homebound, which means leaving home is a major effort. infusion therapy services.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy provided in the home by a home You pay \$0 for Medicarecovered home infusion infusion therapy provider when your prescription is written by therapy services. an authorized prescriber and administered in accordance with plan guidelines.
-The 2020 Provider Covered services include certain intravenous medications, Directory lists home biologicals, intrathecal and epidural infusions, and total infusion providers in our parenteral nutrition formulas, and the necessary supplies, network.
-An updated equipment and skilled nursing visits to administer these services.
-Provider Directory is located on our website at CareAdvantage Preferred covers the following Part D home carepartnersct.com.
-You infusion drugs as part of a bundled service under the home may also call Customer infusion benefit: intravenous antibiotics and intravenous Service for updated immunoglobulins.
+Services that are covered for you What you must pay when you get these services • Up to three screening exams during a pregnancy Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+You pay \$0 for Medicare-covered home health care services.
+Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) • Physical therapy, occupational therapy, and speech therapy Medical and social services • Medical equipment and supplies Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care You pay \$0 for Medicare-covered home infusion therapy services.
+The 2021 Provider Directory lists home infusion providers in our network.
+An updated Provider Directory is located on our website at www.carepartnersct.com .
+Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring You may also call Customer Service for updated provider information or to ask us